apache/kafka/config/kraft/README.md

-Kraft (aka KIP-500) mode Early Access Release
+KRaft (aka KIP-500) mode Early Access Release
 =========================================================

 # Introduction
 It is now possible to run Apache Kafka without Apache ZooKeeper!
-We call this the [Kafka Raft metadata mode](https://cwiki.apache.org/confluence/display/KAFKA/KIP-500%3A+Replace+ZooKeeper+with+a+Self-Managed+Metadata+Quorum), typically shortened to `Kraft mode`.
+We call this the [Kafka Raft metadata mode](https://cwiki.apache.org/confluence/display/KAFKA/KIP-500%3A+Replace+ZooKeeper+with+a+Self-Managed+Metadata+Quorum), typically shortened to `KRaft mode`.
-`Kraft` is intended to be pronounced like `craft` (as in `craftsmanship`).
+`KRaft` is intended to be pronounced like `craft` (as in `craftsmanship`).
 It is currently *EARLY ACCESS AND SHOULD NOT BE USED IN PRODUCTION*, but it is available for testing in the Kafka 2.8 release.

-When the Kafka cluster is in Kraft mode, it does not store its metadata in ZooKeeper.
-In fact, you do not have to run ZooKeeper at all, because it stores its metadata in a Kraft quorum of controller nodes.
+When the Kafka cluster is in KRaft mode, it does not store its metadata in ZooKeeper.
+In fact, you do not have to run ZooKeeper at all, because it stores its metadata in a KRaft quorum of controller nodes.

-Kraft mode has many benefits -- some obvious, and some not so obvious.
+KRaft mode has many benefits -- some obvious, and some not so obvious.
 Clearly, it is nice to manage and configure one service rather than two services.
 In addition, you can now run a single process Kafka cluster.
-Most important of all, Kraft mode is more scalable.
+Most important of all, KRaft mode is more scalable.
 We expect to be able to [support many more topics and partitions](https://www.confluent.io/kafka-summit-san-francisco-2019/kafka-needs-no-keeper/) in this mode.

 # Quickstart

 ## Warning
-Kraft mode in Kafka 2.8 is provided for testing only, *NOT* for production.
+KRaft mode in Kafka 2.8 is provided for testing only, *NOT* for production.
 We do not yet support upgrading existing ZooKeeper-based Kafka clusters into this mode.
-In fact, when Kafka 3.0 is released, it will not be possible to upgrade your Kraft clusters from 2.8 to 3.0.
+In fact, when Kafka 3.0 is released, it will not be possible to upgrade your KRaft clusters from 2.8 to 3.0.
 There may be bugs, including serious ones.
-You should *assume that your data could be lost at any time* if you try the early access release of Kraft mode.
+You should *assume that your data could be lost at any time* if you try the early access release of KRaft mode.

 ## Generate a cluster ID
 The first step is to generate an ID for your new cluster, using the kafka-storage tool: